microsoft/BUILD25-LAB331/docs/docs/getting-started.md

     2. Copy your Tavily API Key and paste it in the `.env` file as the `TAVILY_API_KEY` value.

+    3. Make sure to save the changes to your .env file

     ## **Setup your Python dev environment**

-    1. From the terminal window, execute the following commands to navigate to the relevant folder, set up a virtual environment, activate it, and install the required packages:
+    1. From the terminal window, execute the following commands to navigate to the relevant folder and install the required packages:

         ```powershell
-        ; python -m venv src/.venv `
-        ; src\.venv\Scripts\activate `
+        cd src
+        ```

+        ```powershell
-        ; pip install -r src/requirements.txt `
+        pip install -r requirements.txt
-        ; cd src `
-        ;
         ```

     You can now begin with Lab 1!